Table of Contents

 1. Sadhguru Jaggi Vasudev: Consciousness and Inner Engineering

-Sadhguru, the founder of the Isha Foundation, is one of India’s most renowned spiritual leaders and mindfulness teachers & mindfulness coach.
+Sadhguru, the founder of the Isha Foundation, is one of India’s leading mindfulness teachers and a celebrated mindfulness coach.
 His teachings revolve around enhancing human consciousness, using mindfulness as a tool to achieve mental clarity, emotional balance, and spiritual growth.

 Approach to Mental Wellbeing: